Stay informed with the

 Smile through the pain, that confuses them3 August 2012

 Moving, Larry, doesn't necessarily mean you will win elsewhere.
 Every spin, on every machine, is random.
-Besides, the machine’s programming for its payback, and reel layout, is the usually identical on a neighboring machine, so you pretty much have the same chances of winning or losing, jumping from one machine to another.
+Besides, the machine’s programming for its payback and reel layout is usually identical on a neighboring machine, so you pretty much have the same chances of winning or losing, jumping from one machine to another.

 Within any casino slot mix, most machines of a matching denomination and style tend to be close in terms of long-term payback.
 For example, side-by-side IGT Hell's Bells will have a similar return.
 Your odds will remain the same on every spin regardless of what has happened in the past on machine A or its neighbor.

-In searching for slots that have better long-term paybacks, you need to buck up to higher denomination machines, or slots, which cater to locals, not those that satisfy the appetite of tourists.
+In searching for slots that have better long-term paybacks, you need to buck up to higher denomination machines, or slots that cater to locals, not those that satisfy the appetite of tourists.

 Dear Mark: I really enjoy and look forward to your weekly Detroit Free Press column.
 However, in the July 26 column, I feel you missed one very important rule, which is to never play in a game that pays 6 to 5 on a blackjack.
 Always look for a game that pays 3 to 2.
 Lately, during my trips to Vegas, I have noticed that there are more games that pay 6 to 5, especially where they are dealing one or two decks.
 Jim T.